weaviate/weaviate/README.md

 ### What is it?

-Weaviate is an Internet of Things aggregator platform based on Google Weave.
+Weaviate is an Internet of Things aggregator platform inspired by Google Weave.

 It is ideal if you want to collect data about many different devices or things in a generic way.
 For example: smart buildings, cities, etc.

 Google offers a great cloud service for Weave.
 There might be situations, though, where you prefer to store the data in your own solution.
 This is where Weaviate comes in.
-You can use Weaviate to create your own private Weave cloud.
+You can use Weaviate to create your own private Weave inspired cloud.

 Weaviate comes with a set of adapters for databases, so you can use your DB of choice.
 Want to contribute an adapter?
 Feel free to [contribute](#contributing-and-gitflow)!